ThibMorvan/swap-color/README.md

 LOGS :

++ 27/05/2016 : Swap Color 1.0 is done, Hell Yeah !
+  No major "break down on fire and explose" bugs anymore, still lots of bugs but can be played entirely !
+  Next target : Swap Color 2.0.
+No more bugs, and a kickass GUI probably in Lua.
+Hopefully done for christmas.

 + 26/05/2016 : Game is now entirely playable once :
   Everything works on the "Model" and "Controler" parts of the game, still a few problems on the "View".
 Loss of connexion is properly handled on both sides of the sockets.
   * Next step : Game can only be played once and have to be shutdown before starting a new game